Dublin, Ireland · Sunday 25 October 2026

 Adjusted Time

-Dublin Marathon is a full marathon held in Dublin, Ireland, scheduled for Sunday 25 October 2026.
-The course is run on road surface with 202m of total elevation gain, reaching a maximum altitude of 72m above sea level.
+Dublin Marathon is a full marathon held in Dublin, Ireland.
+It is scheduled for Sunday 25 October 2026.
+The course is run on road surface with 202m of total climbing, with its high point near 72m above sea level.
 For registration and full race details, visit the official Dublin Marathon website.

-With 202m of elevation gain, this is a moderately undulating course.
-The route ranges from 6m to 72m above sea level (66m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 202m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for October, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 5°C to 12°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a moderate chance of rain (49%).
 Runners may want to prepare for wet conditions but shouldn't expect persistent rainfall.

-Dublin Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Dublin Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Dublin Marathon against other marathons to find the right race for your goals.